By Laurel Patterson, Head of SDG Integration, UNDP

 Life with COVID-19 in Gaza.
 Photo: UNDP PAPP / Abed Zagout.

 We recently took this work to the next level by launching a new COVID-19 Data Futures Platform which features insights and visualizations, alongside other meaningful analytics based on data from the UN system, nonprofit partners, academia and countries around the world.
 One of exciting things on this platform is that global studies and reports gain a whole new relevance as you can use the data to simulate scenarios that are more relevant to your specific country context.
 For example, check what a temporary basic income would cost in your country through the simulator or dive into the long-term impacts of the pandemic on the SDGs in your region.
-Keep an eye on this platform for more additions – early 2021 will see a new fossil fuel subsidy reform simulator and a green fiscal package tracker, both of which we know are fundamental to building forward better.
+Keep an eye on this platform for more additions – 2021 will see a global dashboard for vaccine equity and a new fossil fuel subsidy reform simulator, both of which we know are fundamental to building forward better.

 IF YOU WANT TO TRANSFORM THE WORLD - YOU HAVE TO TRANSFORM WITH IT!